Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Hiking nutrition may not be the first thing you consider when planning your hike.
+Hiking nutrition for day hikers and backpackers may not be the first thing you consider when planning your hike.

-Hiking food for women hikers is a big deal.
-One concept underlies all of the types of hiking female hikers can choose: food as fuel.
+But one concept underlies all of the types of hiking food which female hikers can choose:

 So that explains the big appetite that goes along with big hikes.